 Ueno Park has something memorable for everyone: casual tourist, culture vulture, nature lover, fitness fanatic, or shutter bug.
-And in spring it is full of burgeoning blossom, and in fall a leafy landscape of red and gold.
+In spring it is full of burgeoning blossom, and in fall a leafy landscape of red and gold.

 It is impossible to get through the whole of Ueno Park in a day.
 Choose what you're into, and explore at a leisurely pace.
 Ueno Park is very crowded by mid-afternoon, so try to get there early.
 Many facilities are closed on Monday.

 The Ueno Park Exit of JR Ueno Station is the most direct route to Ueno Park, however going out the Central Exit is recommended if you want to pick up English-language information about the Park beforehand.

 The Tokyo Tourist Information Center has a desk in front of the ticket wickets of the Keisei Line Ueno Station.

 The Tokyo Tourist Information Center at Ueno station is open from 9.30 a.m. to 6.30 p.m.